Workplace Benefits

 • Teeth cleaning

-For a complete list of eligible expenses, review Internal Revenue Service (IRS) Publication 502.5
+For a more extensive list of eligible expenses, review Internal Revenue Service (IRS) Publication 502.6

 Limited purpose FSA and HSA compatibility

-You must be enrolled in an HDHP and contribute to an HSA in order to have an LP-FSA, but the choice to use both is up to you.
+The choice to use both your HSA and your LP-FSA is up to you.
 Electing to use both accounts in tandem can help save you money each year.

-With that in mind, it’s important to understand that funds from an LP-FSA and HSA can’t be used to pay for the same eligible expense., otherwise known as “double-dipping”.6 You can’t get reimbursed twice for the same expense — you must decide which account you want to use for reimbursement.
+With that in mind, it’s important to understand that funds from an LP-FSA and HSA can’t be used to pay for the same eligible expense, otherwise known as “double-dipping.”9 You can’t get reimbursed twice for the same expense — you must decide which account you want to use for reimbursement.

 Is a limited purpose FSA right for me?

-Enrolling in an LP-FSA can be an excellent option for those looking to reduce their dental and vision expenses while capitalizing on potential tax savings.
+If your employer offers an LP-FSA, enrolling in one can be an excellent option if you’re looking to reduce your dental and vision expenses while capitalizing on potential tax savings.
 If you’re already contributing to an HSA, starting an LP-FSA is a good way to maintain flexible HSA advantages without losing out on the benefits of an FSA.

 Learn about MetLife Health Savings & Spending Accounts